octohedron/suresta.github.io/content/en/_index.md

             text:  Read More about SRE
             url: https://www.netapp.com/devops-solutions/what-is-site-reliability-engineering/
         - title: Why a subscription?
           text: Our unique payment model works differently than other firms and developers.
-Rather than the exorbatant fees of a contractor, or the daunting amount of time, training, and paperwork of onboarding an employee, we offer flexibility without sacrificing value
+Rather than the exorbatant fees of a contractor, or the daunting amount of time, training, and paperwork of onboarding an employee, we offer flexible services without sacrificing value
           feature_icon: bolt
           features:
             - "No contracts laden with obligations, contingincies, or high payments"